Madyamika* is Easy (in Madagascar)

 I interrupt with great authority and demand that they stop.
 I say, ‘Do not EVER use Lucy as your plaything/projection/punching bag again!’

 They are tractable and I feel pleased that my intervention is working.
 I demand that they make up.
-Julia walks over to the woman and reaches out her tongue.
-It looks like drops of water.
-She licks both the woman’s cheeks.
+Julia reaches out her tongue-it looks like drops of water-and licks both the woman’s cheeks.
 I find this upsetting.

-We are in a foreign bar that serves beer out of gasoline cans, perhaps like bars were a hundred years ago in a port like Amsterdam.
+We are in a foreign seaside bar (Amsterdam, maybe?) that serves beer out of gasoline cans.

 I am waiting for a man—not sure who.
 Another man, very attractive, sits with me and we have a drink.
 I am aware that he, too, is in love with me.
 [Aren’t I popular in this dream!]

-After a time we leave the bar and then I am walking with J towards the wharf to get someone’s boat (K’s perhaps?).
+After a time G and I leave the bar and walk towards the wharf to get someone’s boat (K’s perhaps?).
 G tells me she is in love with K and wants to know if I think it would be a good idea to ask him out.
 I say, ‘Yes, he’s really a nice guy.
 You should!’
 But I feel wretched and duplicitous because I know he is in love with me.

-I am standing with a drink at the front of the boat when a warship-like/apartment building-like submarine rises to the surface of the water.
+I stand with a drink at the front of the boat when a warship-like/apartment building-like submarine rises to the surface of the water.
 It seems to go down at least the height of a large New York City building into the depths.
-It’s white, steel, industrial modern.
+It is white, steel, industrial modern.
 I can see the lights from windows under the water.

-Then the captain of the submarine is on our boat and he says something about the next James Bond.
-He informs us that we are not chosen but we will be rewarded anyway because we were the three runners’ up (K, J and I).
+Then the captain of the submarine is on our boat and makes an announcement about the next James Bond.
+He informs us that we are not chosen but we will be rewarded anyway because we were the three runners up (K, G and I).
 We are extremely pleased with this.

-Then I am outside ‘us.’
-In front of us, we/they are squeezed down from the top like toothpaste.
-It happens a number of times and has an almost hologram like effect as if the squeeze down is like a projection or water dripping down a glass window.
+In front , we/they are squeezed down from the top like toothpaste.
+It happens a number of times and has an almost hologram like effect, as if the squeeze down is a projection or water dripping down a glass window.

-I write in my dream book: Madyamika is easy in Madagascar.
+When I awake, I write: Madyamika is easy in Madagascar.